Active2003/LiveCanvasConnect/README.md

 ## Contributors

-This project was developed by [Your Name] and contributions from other developers are welcome.
+This project was developed by [Kaustubh Dharme] and contributions from other developers are welcome.
 To contribute to the project, please [follow these guidelines](CONTRIBUTING.md).

 ## License